 As with personal privacy protection, the exemption from access must not be "unreasonable".
 Early decisions of the AAT recognised that the limited exemption was designed to ensure that a balance was kept in competing public interests involved here.
-However, in Re Maher and Attorney-General's Department [No 2]38 the applicant sought access to documents regarding the government's approval of the settlement of the Westinghouse Corporation's anti-trust proceeding.
+However, in Re 2138 the Attorney-General's Department [NO and Maher applicant sought access to documents regarding the government's approval of the settlement of the Westinghouse Corporation's anti-trust proceeding.
 This was a matter about which there had been considerable controversy.
 Allegations of impropriety both in Australia and overseas were made.
 The AAT held that the adverse effect of disclosure on the company's commercial interests prevailed over the asserted right to access.